 Before sending her input state to Bob, Alice, who has limited quantum resources, wishes to encode her input state using operations separable across all modes, similarly for decoding, i.e we rule out entangling gates for Alice.
 To achieve this, we require the commutation relation,

 to hold, where $\hat{E}_i(k)$ ($\hat{E}_i'(k)$) is the encoding (decoding) operation, with key $k$.
-Since Alice has limited classical computational power, we require that determining and implementing the encoding/decoding operations be given by a classically efficient bounded-error probabilistic polynomial time (\textbf{BPP}) algorithm.
-The complexity class \textbf{BPP} encompasses all efficient probabilistic algorithms that can be run quickly on real modern machines \cite{arora2009computational}.
+Since Alice has limited classical computational power, she should determine the encoding/decoding operations efficiently with a classical computer, and implement these operations efficiently.
 The model is summarised in Fig.~\ref{fig:encryption_model}.

 The most natural examples of schemes complying with this model are ones where systems encoding quantum information comprise two subsystems: a primary one in which the computation is taking place; and, a secondary independent one, which does not directly couple with the primary and is unaffected by the computational operations.
 This allows us to exploit the secondary subsystem (e.g polarisation) to control the entropy of our codewords, without affecting the computation in the primary subsystem (e.g photon-number).